santosh-chourasiya/payment-mcp-server/README.md

 ### Option 1: Automated Setup (Recommended)

-Use the provided `setup.sh` script for automated installation and configuration:
+1. Download the setup.sh script above for automated installation and configuration and follow the below steps:

+2. Run the following in your terminal (Mac/Unix-based):

+### Make the script executable

 ```bash
 # Make the script executable